Uzair05/Weather-App/README.md

 Uses HTML5 location feature as well to display the weather of your area.

-Makes use of JQuery and JQuery-UI to enable js features.
+Makes use of JQuery and JQuery-UI to enable js features, and is based on usage of NodeJs.

 ## Usage